-Debussy composed Children’s Corner between 1906 and 1908.
-He dedicated the suite to his daughter, Claude-Emma (known as “Chou-Chou”), who was born on 30 October 1905 in Paris.
-She is described as a lively and friendly child who was adored by her father.
 She was three years old when he dedicated the suite to her in 1908.
 The dedication reads: “A ma chère petite Chouchou, avec les tendres excuses de son Père pour ce qui va suivre.
 C. D.” (To my dear little Chouchou, with tender apologies from her father for what follows).

-The suite was published by Durand in 1908, and was given its world première in Paris by Harold Bauer on 18 December that year.
-In 1911, an orchestration of the work by Debussy’s friend André Caplet received its premiere, and was subsequently published.
+Claude-Emma died in 1919 at only 13 years old, just a year after her father.
+The suite was published by Durand in 1908, and was given its world premiere in Paris by Harold Bauer on December 18 of that year.
+In 1911, an orchestration of the work by Debussy’s friend André Caplet received its premiere.
+The suite is in six movements, each with an English-language title.

 Children's Corner